 In the Board report on the question of the appointment of the BoD for the three years 2022-24, the parties interested in presenting a list with a number of candidates greater than half the number of directors to be elected were asked, pursuant to Recommendation 23 of the CG Code, to provide appropriate information, in the documents presented for the filing of the list, on the correspondence between their list with the contents of the Advice for Shareholders, including the diversity criteria envisaged by the Diversity Policy approved by the Board and posted on the website, and to indicate their candidate for Chair, who is appointed by the Board in accordance with article 29.1 of the Articles of Association.
-The Board followed the recommendation scrupulously, whereas the Shareholder VM 2006 S.r.l. made no reference to the Advice for Shareholders and only indicated their candidate for Chair.
-Although the Shareholders who presented a list under the aegis of Assogestioni were not formally affected by the recommendation of the CG Code, since their list contained only four candidates, they indicated that they had taken account of the contents of the Advice for Shareholders.
+The Board followed the recommendation scrupulously, whereas the Shareholders who presented a list under the aegis of Assogestioni were not formally affected by the recommendation of the CG Code, since their list contained only four candidates, they indicated that they had taken account of the contents of the Advice for Shareholders.